Feeney supporters target of attempted Facebook scam

 Feeney, D-Foxboro, said he was informed of the scam by Claire Naughton of Foxboro, who received a message from the scammer.

-Naughton provided The Sun Chronicle with a series of screen shots from the message exchange she had with the person posing as Feeney.
+Naughton provided a series of screen shots from the message exchange she had with the person posing as Feeney.

 At first they make small talk, then the scammer says he received $250,000 in cash delivered to his door and offered to give Naughton the contact so she can get money too.